thekillerofthemars/Flipper-zero-hashcat-x-asset-pack-guide/README.md

 Wireshark - For analysing network traffic qFlipper - For interacting with your flipper

-Disclamer: Only for educational purposes only.
+Disclamer: For educational purposes only.
 </pre>